9552532038 / 9822020130 HELPLINE: 020 67286728 firstname.lastname@example.org

 As the knee arthritis worsens, the stiffness of the arthritic joint also worsens.
 This can make the replacement surgery technically more demanding.
 It may also lead to a longer recovery period and more physical therapy.
 In severe cases, joint flexibility may never return to normal.
 By waiting too long, you may not get the full benefits of your knee replacement surgery and such a delay could negatively impact the result of the surgery.

 Knee Replacement Surgery can be carried out even in patients who are above the age of 75-80 years provided they are medically fit and are in good general health and their activities of daily living is restricted by painful arthritis of knee joints.
-With the increased life expectancy there is more need for older individuals to lead a healthy and active life and Knee replacement surgery can help them in doing that.
+With the increased life expectancy there is more need for older individuals to lead a healthy and active life and Knee Replacement Surgeon Pune can help them in doing that.